Open-Systems-Pharmacology/OSPSuite-R/README.md

 - Run `rake postclean` or simply double click on `postclean.bat`.
 This will update all nuget packages and copy the dependencies in the package `inst/lib` folder.

 # Usage
 In general, every workflow starts with loading a simulation that has been exported to the `*.pkml` format.
-The method `loadSimulation()`  returns the corresonding simulation that is used as input of other methods.
-The then can change values of parameters and initial conditions, run the simulation, and retrieve the simulated results.
+The method `loadSimulation()`  returns the corresponding simulation that is used as input of other methods.
+The user can then change values of parameters and initial conditions, run the simulation, and retrieve the simulated results.

 ```{r loadSim}
 library(ospsuite)